| Inasmuch as Moses' law contains explicit 'equal protection'

 the Lord's definition of 'neighbor' to enlighten the discussion,

+these racialist interpretations are not self-evidently wrong.
 But isn't this precisely the point.
 Yes, Virginia, there is a

 non-racialist and non-xenophobic version of Judaism which is not